Cable Bending Radius Calculator

 In professional cable installations, adhering to bending radius limits is not just good practice—it is part of the electrical code and manufacturer recommendations.
 The bending radius impacts performance, durability, and safety.

 When installing heavy cables such as 11kV or 33kV power cables, the bending radius becomes a critical parameter during trench layout or cable tray design.
-The calculator makes it easy for engineers to plan routes and ensure that bends in the cable tray or duct are within acceptable limits.
+The calculator makes it easy for engineers to plan routes and ensure that cable tray bending radius or duct are within acceptable limits.

 Similarly, in data networks, the Cable Bending Radius Calculator helps ensure high signal integrity.
 Even a slight over-bend in fiber or twisted pair cables can lead to significant attenuation and reduced performance.